mpickering/blog/ide/posts/2020-06-50-ghcide-and-nixpkgs.md

 think something is amiss or if you don’t understand something feel free to contact me and maybe we can clarify it.

+A big thank you to everyone involved with ghcide, nixpkgs or obelisk who helped me with figuring all of this out!
+The nice people you meet are what actually makes all of this so much fun.

 I personally am definitely looking forward to the first official release of haskell-language-server and I am sure we can land it in nixpkgs quickly.